 - Uncrashed DOT full face helmet

-- One-piece or zip-together two-piece leather or textile (or equivalent)
+- One-piece or two-piece zip-together, in leather or textile (or equivalent)

 - Back protector is is required when pants and jacket are not zip-able

 - “Sparking” knee pucks are NOT allowed though